Public Dislosure Statement

 The Company derecognizes a financial liability when its contractual obligations are discharged or cancelled or expire.

-Financial assets and liabilities are offset, and the net amount presented in the statement of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.

 Non-derivative financial liabilities of the Company comprise other payables, excluding accrued staff benefits.
 Such financial liabilities are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, these financial liabilities are measured at amortised cost using the effective interest method.